OSGeo/grass-website/content/news/2024_10_11_refreshing_grass_psc.md

 * Nicklas Larsson (new member, 30 votes)
 * Paulo van Breugel (new member, 29 votes)

-For completeness, election resuts and details about the voting process, are available on the [**PSC Election 2024**](https://grasswiki.osgeo.org/wiki/PSC_Election_2024) page.
+For completeness, the election results and the details about the voting process are available on the [**PSC Election 2024**](https://grasswiki.osgeo.org/wiki/PSC_Election_2024) page.

 The newly formed PSC held its first meeting on November 8 to discuss